-Faculty and Staff at Lake Washington Girls Middle School embody the goals of an LWGMS education, instilling in our students a lifelong love of learning and a commitment to social responsibility and strength of mind, body, and voice.
-75% of our faculty have advanced degrees in their fields.
+Faculty and staff at Lake Washington Girls Middle School embody the goals of an LWGMS education, instilling in our students a lifelong love of learning and a commitment to social responsibility and strength of mind, body, and voice.
+Seventy five percent of our faculty have advanced degrees in their fields.
 Just as importantly, they have a passion for sharing their knowledge.
 LWGMS's faculty foster a stimulating and respectful educational environment, not only through lively discussions and personal attention in the classroom, but also through the way they interact with students, with each other, and with all members of the school staff.

 All of LWGMS's faculty and staff take on the dual role of Respect and Responsibility Advisors, meeting weekly with students to provide insight and support.
 Our faculty also serve as moderators for LWGMS's clubs, oversee extracurricular activities, and participate in the school’s numerous service activities.